Why does my body need carbohydrates?

 • brown rice

-• whole-wheat cereals
+• wholewheat cereals

 • potatoes with the skin left on

-The ‘free’ sugars added to processed foods and drinks – like biscuits, fizzy drinks, chocolate, and cake – can be thought of as ‘bad carbs’.
-These foods and drinks contribute to your energy intake by packing a lot of calories into a small volume, but often lack other useful nutrients.
-Free sugars are also naturally present in honey, syrups and fruit juices so it can be confusing to understand what’s good and bad.
+Free sugars are also naturally present in honey, syrups, and fruit juices, so it can be confusing to understand what’s helpful or not.
 What’s important is to be aware of these free sugars and try to reduce your sugar intake when you can.

 How many carbohydrates do I need?